Heritage in Focus

 -

-Minou Oram
+Minou Oram / DJ

 Berlin-based DJ and producer Minou Oram seamlessly blends decades and styles of music, effortlessly moving between meditative serenity and electrifying intensity to evoke catharsis through sound.
 Her expansive sets draw from a rich tapestry of influences, including psychedelic electronica, cosmic and exotic timbres, industrial post-disco, percussive breaks, sensual IDM, alienated pop, and personal field recordings.
 From 2016 to 2020, she championed gender diversity in electronic music through the “FEMDEX” project.
 In 2022, she joined “Cereals,” a collaborative platform for music, art, and design.
 She holds radio residencies with LYL Radio (Lyon/Paris) and THF Radio (Berlin).